-For all the trendy cool looks, features, and benefits that interlocking garage floor tile has, one of the more rare remarks is about the noise they can make when walking or driving on them.
-How noisy can they be?
+For all the amazing looks, features, and benefits that interlocking garage floor tiles have, one of the more rare remarks is about the noise they can make when walking or driving on them.
+How noisy can interlocking tiles be?
 Well the answer is – it depends on the tile and the floor.

-Most interlocking floor tile is made of one of two kinds of material; polyvinyl chloride otherwise known as PVC, and polypropylene, which is a thermo plastic polymer.
-Let’s take a look at both of these and discuss what noise, if any, that they make and how to eliminate or at least reduce the noise of the ones that do.
+Most interlocking floor tile is made of one of two kinds of material; polyvinyl chloride otherwise known as PVC, and polypropylene which is a hard thermo plastic polymer.
+Let’s take a look at both of these and discuss what noise, if any, that they make and how to eliminate or at least reduce the noise of the tiles that do.

-If your interest lies with tiles made of polypropylene, then you do run a very small risk of your tiles making some noise.
+If your interest lies with interlocking garage floor tiles made of polypropylene (hard plastic), then you do run a very small risk of your tiles making some noise.
 How much noise they may make, if any, is dependent on a few factors.

 The first thing to consider when choosing an interlocking tile system is the quality of the tile.
-The higher quality manufacturers of polypropylene tiles have a very snug fit when the tiles are fitted together.
+The higher quality manufacturers of polypropylene tiles have a very snug fit when the tiles are snapped together.
 This reduces the small movement of tiles against each other.
 It’s this movement which can make a clicking noise when they flex slightly under weight.
-It also reduces the chance of dirt getting underneath the tiles which can contribute to this motion.
+It also reduces the chance of dirt getting underneath the tiles.

 If your garage floor is uneven or has noticeable low spots, tile movement against each other is increased as the tile is forced to follow the floor contours as you walk or drive on it.
 You can help to eliminate this by applying a self-leveling polymer cement to the extreme low spots on your floor prior to installation of the tiles.